trimstray/test-your-sysadmin-skills/README.md

 both should not be used for cryptographic/security purposes any more!!

+- Blowfish (used as a hashing algorithm, not encryption)
 - SHA-256
 - SHA-512
 - SHA-3 (KECCAK was announced the winner in the competition for a new federal approved hash algorithm in October 2012)